 The first Christians, therefore, adopted it as a symbol of the Resurrection, the glorious and eternal existence of Christ.
 In medieval times, it was thought that the peacock lost its feathers annually and that the new ones were always more beautiful than the previous ones.
 Along with this idea, some medieval legends supported the theory that the bright colors of the peacock’s feathers came from a special diet.
 It was believed that the peacock could kill and eat poisonous snakes, absorbing the venom and turning it into the colors of their feathers.

 This belief also contributed greatly to the peacock as a symbol of Christ’s Resurrection, since Christ “became sin” (2 Cor 5:21) for us on the cross, but then rose from the dead with his glorious body forever bearing the wounds inflicted by man.

-Now, regardless of the biological correctness or non-correctness of these traditions, they help us to understand why Christian artists often used the peacock as a symbol of Christ and his resurrection.
+Regardless of the biological correctness or non-correctness of these traditions, they help us understand why Christian artists often used the peacock as a symbol of Christ and his resurrection.